 |Exhibitor Prospectus for Annual Conference|

-The American Association of Zoo Veterinarians invites you to exhibit with us in Atlanta, Georgia at the 48th AAZV Annual Conference
+The American Association of Zoo Veterinarians invites you to exhibit with us in Prague at the 2018 Joint AAZV/EAZWV/Leibniz IZW Annual Conference.

 Who Are We?

 Based in Yulee, Florida, AAZV is the professional association for individuals and institutions that apply the principles of comparative veterinary medicine to zoo and wildlife species.
 With over 1100 members, we work in clinical zoo medical practices, diagnostic laboratories, reproductive and pathological laboratories, pharmaceutical companies, and a wide range of governmental health and wildlife management agencies throughout the world.